gatsbyjs/gatsby/docs/reference/release-notes/v2.28/index.md

 ## New `gatsby new`

 In previous release we added [interactive way of scaffolding new gatsby project](../v2.27/index.md#create-gatsby) (with `npm init gatsby`).
-Now we adjusted `gatsby new` command when no arguments are passed to also use the same flow.
+As of this release, `gatsby new` (without any addition arguments) will use the same flow.

 ## Feature flags in `gatsby-config`